 The cooling system in your car works to keep your engine from overheating, and that is a very important job.
 If your vehicle overheats, it can mean the death of your engine.
-In this guide, we’ll tell you how to troubleshoot and fix the cooling system and when it’s time to head over to AME.
+In this guide, we’ll tell you how to fix the radiator car and coolant system and fix the cooling system and when it’s time to head over to AME.

 Here are some reasons your car may get hot:

 Actually, there are two types of cooling systems found on motor vehicles: Liquid cooled and Air cooled.
 Air cooled engines are found on a few older cars while modern vehicles use liquid cooling.

 The Components of a Cooling System:

 Pressure Cap & Reserve Tank